 After a long and eventful day, it was like being led to a pot of gold at the end of a rainbow. 😯

-We were split up by country and Team Philippines got to stay at this lovely inn called Nashikisou.
-With 9 of these traditional Japanese rooms, it’s similar to a ryokan though it technically isn’t one.
+We were split up by country and Team Philippines got to stay at this lovely 9-room minshuku called Nashikisou.
+A minshuku is a Japanese-style bed and breakfast similar to a ryokan, though it technically isn’t one.
 According to the owner, ryokans have to follow a strict set of guidelines to be classified as such.
 The tatami has to be a specific size, the rooms have to be oriented in a certain way, etc. If I understand correctly, the differences are mostly technical but the feeling is essentially the same.

 There’s a flat screen TV in every room and a kotatsu which is a low, wooden table covered by a heavy blanket.
 Built into the table is an underside heat source.
 You lay the Japanese-style mattress and futon on the floor and stick your feet under the kotatsu to keep them nice and toasty.

 Hallway outside my room on the second floor.
 There’s a communal bathroom downstairs as well as male and female baths.

 The aforementioned pot of gold.
 I love crab so I was overjoyed to find this waiting for us.
 I had almost given up hope! 😆 We had it hot pot style which according to Tom, is one of the best ways to enjoy crab in Japan.